-The project would include the development of 40 new on-street parking spaces.
-The Planning Commission can choose to allow the use of on-street parking spaces as it is quantitative information that documents the need for fewer spaces.
-No businesses or residences would be impacted by the utilization of the new 40 on-street parking spaces created as part of the project, because these spaces do not currently exist.
-So, the new on-street parking could meet the parking requirements for the project.
-The total parking provided would be 107 spaces + 40 spaces = 147 spaces, which is 37 more spaces than the State Law minimum of 109 spaces.
 Finally, the Coastal Commission concerns itself with parking only when it could potentially reduce public access to the coast.
 There is no public access to the coast from this project site.
 The nearby Pomo Bluff Park and the Noyo Headland Park both offer sufficient parking to meet coastal access needs.
 Both of these trail systems have their own parking lots.
 There are over 400 parking spaces on the south side of the Noyo Headland Park and 43 parking spaces in the formal parking lot at Pomo Headlands Park.
-Neither parking lot is currently oversubscribed.
+Neither parking lot is currently over-subscribed.

-Given these facts and analysis, the Planning Commission can approve a Use Permit to allow the project to use new on-street parking and to supply the required two additional parking spaces that are needed for conformance with State Density Bonus Law.
+Given these facts and analysis, the City Council can approve a Use Permit to allow the project to share parking between the 1,000 SF visitor serving use and the residential units.